-In order to document water quality improvements resulting from the targeted BMP implementation in the Rock River watershed, the Vermont DEC established monitoring stations immediately upstream and downstream of the BMP implementation area and funded the construction and operation of a U.S. Geological Survey (USGS) stream flow gage at the downstream site.
-The DEC issued a grant to the Friends of Northern Lake Champlain (FNLC) to support sample collection activities by trained local residents, and the DEC Laboratory has been conducting the sample analyses.
+To document water quality improvements resulting from the targeted BMP implementation in the Rock River watershed, the Vermont DEC established monitoring stations immediately upstream and downstream of the BMP implementation area and funded the construction and operation of a U.S. Geological Survey (USGS) stream flow gage at the downstream site.
+The DEC issued a grant to the Friends of Northern Lake Champlain (FNLC), which was renewed in 2017, to support sample collection activities by trained local residents, and the Vermont Agriculture and Environmental Laboratory (formerly the VT DEC Laboratory) has been conducting the sample analyses.